awslabs/aws-c-common/README.md

 ## Usage
 ### Building
 aws-c-common uses CMake for setting up build environments.
-This library has now non-kernel dependencies so the build is quite simple.
+This library has no non-kernel dependencies so the build is quite simple.

 For example: